Dean of Music

 Old Royal Naval College

-He made his European conducting debut in Florence at the Maggio Musicale in an opera-ballet production with film director James Ivory and avant-garde choreographer Karole Armitage.
-David was also musical director to Mikhail Baryshnikov’s Broadway performance of the ballet Last Lap with sets by the artist David Salle.
-David continues to work with Karole Armitage.
+David’s achievements as music director include feature films, contemporary dance, theatre and opera.
+He is particularly passionate about contemporary dance and made his European conducting debut in Florence at Zubin Mehta’s Maggio Musicale where he collaborated with Oscar winning film director James Ivory and Merce Cunningham protégée Karole Armitage on an opera-ballet production that garnered widespread acclaim in the international press.
+He also served as musical director for Mikhail Baryshnikov’s Broadway performance of the ballet Last Lap with sets by celebrated artist David Salle.

-For more than 15 years David was based in New York, active with many leading period and modern orchestras and ensembles, collaborating with artists including Jaap Schroder, William Christie, Robert White, Sophie Daneman, Emmanuelle Haim, Sandrine Piau, Jean Paul Fouchecourt, Robert Mealy and Pierre Hantai.
-Outside of classical music, he has performed with such legendary Indian musicians as tabula virtuoso Zakir Hussian and sarangi player Sultan Khan and has also appeared with jazz composer and trumpeter Terrance Blanchard on Columbia records.
-He has recorded and produced for EMI (Abbey Road Studios), Columbia, Sony, Grandstand, Helicon, and Milan Records.
+Prior to London, David was based in New York and active with many leading international period and modern orchestras and ensembles on three continents.
+He has collaborated with such artists as William Christie, Emmanuelle Haim, Robert White, Sophie Daneman, Sandrine Piau, Jean Paul Fouchecourt, Robert Mealy and Jaap Schroder.
+Outside of classical music, he has performed with such acclaimed Indian musicians as tabula virtuoso Zakir Hussian and has appeared with jazz composer and trumpeter Terrance Blanchard on Columbia Records.
+David has recorded and produced for EMI at Abbey Road Studios, Columbia, Sony, Grandstand, Helicon, and Milan Records and has been heard on radio stations WQXR New York and WGBH Boston.

-David performs on the Beatrice Harrison “Nightingale” violoncello which was used during the legendary live BBC broadcasts of the 1920’s.
+He performs on the Beatrice Harrison “Nightingale” violoncello which was used during the historic first live BBC broadcast in the 1920’s.